Research and Evidence

 Research within the osteopathic profession has taken place over a number of years; capacity in terms of research active osteopaths is steadily growing.

-Research relevant to osteopathic treatment of musculoskeletal pain comes from a number of manual therapy professions.
+Research relevant to the osteopathic treatment of musculoskeletal pain comes from a number of manual therapy professions.

 Burke SR, Myers R, Zhang AL.